reshinto/programming_language_syntax_comparison/readme.md

 }

-// For each loop: cycles through every item in an array or collection string stringName = "a random string of characters";
+// For each loop: cycles through every item in an array or collection (List)
+// Modifications of an array or collection is not allowed, need to use normal loops string stringName = "a random string of characters";

 foreach(char c in stringName) {